DocNow/docnow-ansible/ansible_deployer/users/README.md

 Role Name
 =========

-This role installs a user on a remote machine
+installs a user on a remote machine

 Requirements
 ------------